yochess/drakescrowd/README.md

     build=production
     DATABASE_URL="your_db_link"

-##Current Issues
+##Current Issues:
   - uploads storage needs to be permenant.
 Everytime the current app is pushed to heroku, the uploads folder in the dist folder is ignored.
 Consider using an online storage or a separate link to host images.
--